danreeves/helper-bot/readme.md

-# Discord Helper Bot 🤖
+# Helper Bot 🤖

-A simple Discord bot that is designed to help people, or hinder certain people.
-It's subjective.
+A framework around [Discord.js](https://discord.js.org) for implementing simple bot behaviour in bite-sized chunks.

 ## The code

-Check out `server.js` to see how it works ✨
+Check out `index.js` to see how it works ✨.
+It's really quite simple, so it might be better to read `example.js` and the provided middlewares to see how to use it.

 ## References